4 Innovative Pop Culture QR Code Campaigns We Love

 Taylor Swift’s QR code campaign for her new album

-Swift’s team employed dynamic QR codes so they showed different information as the week progressed.
-Over time, fans pieced together the information from the various destinations.
+As the week progressed, each scan revealed different information.
+Over time, fans pieced together the clues from the various destinations.
 Eventually, the campaign revealed the name of her single, “Fortnight.”

 Why this QR code campaign excels

 - It raised brand loyalty: One of Swift’s calling cards is dropping Easter eggs in her songs.
-Using QR codes as part of a large-scale scavenger hunt, she fed into her fans’ hopes and expectations to solidify their ongoing loyalty.
+By using QR codes as part of that strategy, she fed into her fans’ hopes and expectations to solidify their ongoing loyalty.

 We love how this QR code campaign demonstrated a master level of marketing awareness.
 Swift utilized every salient feature of the QR code–its accessibility, dynamism, and creativity–to raise publicity, engage her followers, and grow her audience.